 Auxiliary handstamp, MISSENT

-Postal clerks used MISSENT handstamps to endorse mail that had been erroneously dispatched, thereby delaying its delivery.
-The clerk detecting the error would imprint MISSENT to the left of the postmark and then re-dispatch the mail using proper routing to the destination post office.
+MISSENT handstamps were used in postal distribution units to endorse mail that has been erroneously dispatched, thereby delaying its delivery.
+The clerk detecting the error would imprint MISSENT to the left of the postmark and re-dispatched it, using a proper routing to the destination post office.

-The Chambers shop, Pitney Bowes, and International Postal Supply all manufactured these single-line steel handstamps, and they are nearly indistinguishable in style.
-They all share a common production method: a long soft-steel bar is pressed against a hardened-steel tool die with MISSENT in relief.
-This rolling leaves the reversed lettering raised for intaglio printing.
-The long bar with multiple MISSENT impressions is cut to the length shown and then drilled at the back to accept a handle-mount rod.
-After the steel die is case-hardened, the handle and brass ferrule are pressed onto the die.
+The Chambers Shop, Pitney Bowes, and International Postal Supply all manufactured these single-line steel handstamps.
+They were nearly indistinguishable in style and no manufacturer identity appeared on the devices.
+They all shared a common production method: a long soft-steel bar was pressed against a harded-steel tool die with MISSENT in relief.
+This rolling left the reversed lettering raised for intaglio printing.
+The long bar with multiple MISSENT impressions was cut to the length shown, then drilled at the back to accept a handle-mount rod.
+After the steel die was case-hardened, the handle and brass ferrule were pressed onto the die.